tencentyun/intlcloud-documents/product/计算/无服务器云函数/产品简介/产品优势_intl.md

-## Ease of Use
+## Simple to Use

-### Reduced Component Overheads
+### Reduced Cost of Components

-When using SCF, you only need to write the most important "core code" and then leave alone peripheral components such as load balancing, automatic scaling and gateways, which greatly reduces the complexity of the service architecture.
+When using SCF, you don't have to take care of peripheral components such as load balancing, automatic scaling and gateways, and only need to write core codes , which greatly reduces service architecture complexity.

 ### Automatic Scaling

 SCF can scale up and down based on the amount of requests with no manual configuration required.
 Regardless of whether your application receives only couples of requests daily (e.g., scheduled transactions such as log collection) or handles thousands of requests per second (e.g., backend of a mobile app), SCF can automatically arrange reasonable computing resources to meet the business needs.

-## Efficient Development
+## Developing with Efficiency and Creativity

 ### Accelerated Development